wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 ## Learning from different management styles

-Serving on the aerial club's executive board exposed me early on in how leadership style shapes group dynamics.
+Serving on the aerial club's executive board exposed me early on to how leadership style shapes group dynamics.
 For a couple of years, I was the social media chair--designing performance posters, creating Facebook events, and coordinating with photographers for our shows.
 But beyond those tasks, I was part of the broader decision-making team that kept the club running behind the scenes.

 I wasn't president, but I worked closely with the people who were.
 Each one brought a distinct approach to leadership.
 Some were assertive and highly structured, quick to make decisions and stick to timelines.
 Others were more easygoing and collaborative, inviting input and encouraging flexibility, even if it slowed things down.
 I saw how those choices affected the club's morale, participation, and momentum.
 Too much control could stifle creativity; too little could lead to disorganization and frustration.
 The best leaders found a balance, or at least knew when to adapt based on the moment and the people involved.